 It's easy to start your application.

-Offered through Washington University's Sever Institute, the McKelvey School of Engineering offers two Master of Engineering Management (MEM) programs; a fulltime, graduate degree offering for those seeking to thrive in one of the best full-time MEM programs and a part-time, professional evening program.
-With either format, the Sever Institute's MEM will help you advance with the knowledge, leadership and skills needed to understand, shape and lead projects as well as manage teams, engineering functions, and companies.
+Offered through Washington University's Sever Institute at the McKelvey School of Engineering, this nationally-ranked full-time Master of Engineering Management (MEM) graduate degree program will help you advance with the knowledge, leadership and skills needed to understand, shape and lead projects, as well as manage teams, engineering functions and companies.

 The MEM qualifies as a STEM program.

 The 30-unit (10-course) MEM degree program is available for full-time or part-time study and is designed for students with a Science Technology Engineering and Math (STEM) background; it is known as the "Engineer's MBA."

 The 15-unit (five-course) graduate certificate in Engineering Management is also available and can be transferred into the degree program at any time.
 A graduate certificate is an excellent option for individuals wishing to advance their careers, with a shorter time commitment than a degree.

 MEM courses are available in evening and online formats, and are designed with input from employers, thought leaders and practitioners, and taught by leading professionals from throughout the engineering industry.

 Students learn the art and science of the complete business cycle, gaining hands-on experience by running simulated businesses and working on real industry projects.
 Courses bring to life the essential functions and capabilities that make a business run.
 Students learn to set strategy, leverage technology and data analytics, market to customers, interpret and drive finances, make informed data-based decisions, manage projects, build teams and lead.